bdusell/jitsu-string/README.md

 #### StringUtil::humanCompare($a, $b)

-Like `cmp` but uses a human-sensible comparison.
+Like `compare` but uses a human-sensible comparison.

 Orders strings in a way that seems more natural for human viewers (numbers are sorted in increasing order, etc.).